Introduction to Mathematical Proof

 2. A subset of those statements called theorems.

-The goal of our game will be to determine when a statement in the system is a theorem.
+The goal of our game will be to play according to the rules in order to determine when a statement in the system is a theorem.
 The theorems are, by definition, the valid statements in a formal system.
 They don’t need to be true about something else, via some interpretation of the statements.
 To determine a statement is valid in a formal system we only need to verify that it is a theorem.

 1. No statement is a theorem.